 🍽️ Serving & Storage

-- Store leftovers in an airtight container in the fridge for 3-4 days; reheat gently or enjoy at room temperature.
+- Store leftovers in an airtight container in the fridge for 3-4 days; reheat gently or enjoy chilled.

 🧾 Final Thoughts on Serving Sautéed Zucchini

-This sauteed zucchini recipe brings bold flavors to your plate—fast.
-With simple prep and high-impact seasoning, it’s a versatile side that elevates everything from casual dinners to summery feasts.
-Golden‑outside, tender‑inside zucchini finished with chili‑lime heat and fresh herbs—it’s a dish worth sharing.
+This sauteed zucchini recipe brings bold flavors to your plate fast.
+With simple prep and an optional high-impact seasoning, it’s a versatile side that elevates everything from casual dinners to summery feasts.
+Golden‑outside, tender‑inside zucchini batons is a dish worth sharing.

 More Zucchini Recipes: